jodogne/OrthancContributed/Links.md

  * [OrthWeb](https://github.com/digihunch/orthweb/) is "a medical imaging PoC deployment on Amazon Web Service based on Orthanc" by [Yi Lu](https://www.linkedin.com/in/digihunch/).
  * [Orthanc deployment on AWS using AWS CDK](https://github.com/aws-samples/orthanc-cdk-deployment) is a project that "aims to help you provision a ready-to-use Orthanc cluster on Amazon ECS Fargate, with support for the official S3 plugin."
 It is written by [Tamas Santa](https://groups.google.com/g/orthanc-users/c/kpWCpplqI00/).
+ * [Research PACS on AWS](https://github.com/aws-samples/research-pacs-on-aws) is a project that "facilitates researchers to access medical images stored in the clinical PACS in a secure and seamless manner, after potentially identifying information is removeed, and allows medical images to be exported to Amazon S3 in order to leverage cloud capabilities for processing."
+It is written by [Nicolas Malaval](https://groups.google.com/g/orthanc-users/c/WqcbI8yGDSs/).

 Tools based upon Orthanc